NVIDIA/cuda-quantum/docs/sphinx/specification/cudaq/kernels.rst

 model defines the concept of a **quantum kernel**.
 A quantum kernel is any callable in C++ annotated to indicate compilation and execution on an available quantum coprocessor.

-**[2]** All quantum kernels must be annotated to indicate they are to be compiled to and executed on a specified quantum coprocessor.
+**[2]** All quantum kernels must be annotated to indicate they are to be compiled for, and executed on, a specified quantum coprocessor.
 CUDA Quantum requires the :code:`__qpu__` function attribute for quantum kernel declarations.
+Other language bindings may opt to use other language features to enable function annotation or decoration (e.g. a :code:`@cudaq.kernel()` function decorator in Python).

 **[3]** CUDA Quantum specifically differentiates between kernels invoked from host code and those invoked from within another quantum kernel.
 The former are denoted **entry-point**